julietansy/Data-with-Danny/Case Study #2/Pizza Runner.md

 | 4        | 3         |

-The query output indicates that the maximum number of pizzas delivered in a single order was 3.
+The query output indicates that the maximum number of pizzas delivered in a single order was 3 and that was for order_id 4.

 7. For each customer, how many delivered pizzas had at least 1 change and how many had no changes?